 Adopter fields We maintain a pointer from every adoptee to its adopter.
 Within every object, there is a hidden "adopter" field, which contains a pointer to the object's current adopter, if it has one, and null otherwise.
 This information is updated when an object is adopted or abandoned.
 In terms of space, the cost of this design decision is one field per object.
-It is possible to lessen this cost by letting the programmer declare that certain objects cannot be adopted and don't need this field.

-The type dynamic The permission "c @ dynamic" guarantees that c is a pointer to a memory block (as opposed to, say, an integer value, or a function value) and grants read access to the field c.adopter.
+The type dynamic The permission "c @ dynamic" guarantees that c is a pointer to a memory block and grants read access to the field c.adopter.
 This can be used to verify the identity of c's adopter.
 In other words, "c @ dynamic" can be viewed as a permission to perform a dynamic group membership test.
 It is a duplicable permission.
 It appears spontaneously when c is known to be a (mutable) object: this is stated by the rule DYNAMICAPPEARS in Figure 6.